FrancesCoronel/apprenticeships/.github/CONTRIBUTING.md

 ### Images

-- Should be 1000px for width and 500px for height
-- The featured image should include the company's logo
+- The featured image should include the company's logo and be 1000px in width and 500px in height
 - Please avoid any images that focus on individuals and show faces since this can bias users
 - You don't have to worry about compressing or optimizing your image, we use [ImgBot](https://github.com/apps/imgbot) to do that but we recommend keeping all images under 250 KB

+### Locations

+- If it's not clear what the locations are, don't include any
+- If there are more than 20 locations where the apprenticeship is, than it should also not include the location

 ## Making a Pull Request